openEHR/adl-tools/apps/doc/README-adl_workbench.txt

 		is http://svn.openehr.org/knowledge/archetypes/dev/ .

 PURPOSE
-	adl_workbench:
 	At the moment, you can hand-write new ADL files, or experiment with the example files.
 In the future, this validator will mainly be used to do standalone checks on ADL files.
 The validator is modular, and has already been built as a dotNet DLL and used with VB and C# GUI tools (see ADL DLL toolkit).
 	Other reusable library forms are being built for Linux and Windows.

 	The parser provides a reasonable amount of syntax error reporting on ADL files.
 It also does a certain amount of semantic checking.
 	It is capable of serialising into ADL, HTML, and a form of XML being developed for use with the Web Ontology Language (OWL).

 	The parser tool is *not* designed as a clinical or other domain specialist's tool - other GUI tools are being developed for this purpose.
 Accordingly, the user interface is designed for technical users.

-	adl_cmd_line:
-		This application will validate an entire directory tree of archetypes, parsing each one, saving as ADL (thus testing the serialisation), reparsing the serialised version, and finally saving as HTML.
-Errors in both parse attempts and the serialise attempts are reported at the end.

 SETUP
 	Make sure you have the openEHR Archetype library installed first (see